 July 15th, 2020

-The stories of Holocaust survivors are as varied as they are inspiring, but the common thread holding them together is persistence in the face of unthinkable devastation and suffering.
+The stories of Holocaust survivors are as inspiring as they are haunting, but the common thread holding them together is persistence in the face of unthinkable devastation and suffering.
 Purdue University Press is proud of our part helping preserve their stories, several of which you can find below.

 by Agi Jambor, Edited by Frances Pinter